MrSchneepflug/service-template/README.md

 > Cheers to my current team.
 This repository is influenced a lot by my daily work.
 - dependency injection with Inversify
 - scaffolding for custom Jest matchers
-- scaffolding of command processor and event bus

-**Things to reconsider:**
-- splitting commands into command/handler